 After this is done, they will ask if you have any other questions, and that’s it!
 You’re all done.
 You should get the results of any tests in the mail.

-Making it through your first gynecologist appointment is definitely an important step in taking control of your body and your health as a woman.
+Making it through your first gynecologist appointment is definitely an important step in taking control of your body and your health.

 If you still feel nervous, I would recommend talking to another friend or family member who has been through it who can help alleviate some of your anxiety.
 And remember, being able to speak openly and frankly with your gyno is key to establishing a trusting relationship between you and your doctor.